 Also of interest is that Richmond Heights has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Richmond Heights telecommute to their jobs.
 Overall, about 8.06% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small city, there is also a high proportion of single, often educated, people living in Richmond Heights.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Richmond Heights.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Richmond Heights.
 70.26% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Richmond Heights in 2018 was $55,959, which is wealthy relative to Missouri and the nation.
 This equates to an annual income of $223,836 for a family of four.
 However, Richmond Heights contains both very wealthy and poor people as well.

 Richmond Heights is a very ethnically-diverse city.
 The people who call Richmond Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond Heights residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Richmond Heights include German, Irish, English, Italian, and French.

 The most common language spoken in Richmond Heights is English.
-Other important languages spoken here include Langs. of India and Chinese.
+Other important languages spoken here include Chinese and Langs. of India.